Inspired by BBC Radio 4 documentary A Mixtape For Gus, Getintothis’ Janaya Pickett takes a look at how music can act as therapy for our mental health.

 Isn’t it fascinating how music can transport you to another time and place in your life?
 Where you were, doing what, with whom.

 It can come flooding back instantaneously by listening to a few bars.
 You could be standing in a supermarket mindlessly choosing your bog roll then staring suddenly into the emotional abyss of a distant tune coming from the tannoy.
 The way music plays with our memories and emotions is very intense.
-We take it’s power for granted really and don’t often see that music gives us meaning and the search for meaning is a struggle conditional to us humanoids.
+We take its power for granted really, not always seeing that music gives us meaning and the search for meaning is a struggle conditional to us humanoids.

 Pondering the mysticisms of music is nothing new and neither is academic study of it.
 At a ‘music dynamics lab’ in the University of Connecticut, for example, a group of nerds have been looking into the way in which music speaks to the brain.
 Psychology professor Edward Large and his team of researchers are using functional MRI scanning to map exactly how the brain responds to music and they’ve concluded that music is a language.